 Tasmania is the large island south of Australia.
 It is 68,000 square kilometres and about 300 kilometres long.
 It has a European climate and is 70% forest covered.
 In Tasmania you can see the natural wonders and the convict heritage of Australia, like in no other place.
 This is why over 200,000 tourists visit it every year.

-On the left of each page is an index of all the photo galleries in Tasmania that I have visited.
+On the left of each page is a blue index column of all the places in Tasmania that I have visited and photographed.
 Click it to go to a particular place.
 The top menu bar takes you to the following pages:

 HOME is where you are now.